stenington/roborampage/README.md

 Tutorial instructions and line numbers are currently verified manually.

+`precommit-hook` is used with `bin/validate.sh` to prevent committing mismatched template/output files.

 ### Deployment

 1. Run `node bin/compile.js` to ensure all templates have been rendered.